 Is This the Best Method to Predict Inflation?

-No – and it’s not the one the Federal Reserve uses.
-In fact, while the spread does capture inflation it’s not the only factor involved.
+No - and it's not the one the Federal Reserve uses.
+In fact, while the spread does capture inflation it's not the only factor involved.
 We also wrote about methods to track inflation.

 If you are interested in a more hardcore inflation expectation methodology, read the Cleveland Fed's paper "Inflation Expectations, Real Rates, and Risk Premia: Evidence from Inflation Swaps".
 They lay out some methods which you can use to forecast inflation including using swaps.